• Lyndon B. Johnson and His Family on Election Night

 This is a poster promoting the reelection of President William McKinley.
 He was a proponent of the gold standard whereas his opponent William Jennings Bryan advocated for the policy of "free silver."
 The success of the economy and winning the Spanish-American War propelled him to reelection.
 In the poster, men from different professions are holding McKinley up.
 Bryan would run for president several times over the course of his career and would serve as secretary of state under President Woodrow Wilson.

-• Abraham Lincoln for President
+• Abraham Lincoln for President, White House Collection

 Unknown